-(n) Uncertainty over Income Tax Treatments ("IFRIC 23")
+(m) Uncertainty over Income Tax Treatments ("IFRIC 23")

-IFRIC 23 requires an entity to assess whether it is probable that a tax authority will accept an uncertain tax treatment used, or proposed to be used, by an entity in its income tax filings and to exercise judgment in determining whether each tax treatment should be considered independently or whether some tax treatments should be considered together.
+IFRIC 23 requires the Company to assess whether it is probable that a tax authority will accept an uncertain tax treatment used, or proposed to be used, by an entity in its income tax filings and to exercise judgment in determining whether each tax treatment should be considered independently or whether some tax treatments should be considered together.
 The decision should be based on which approach provides better predictions of the resolution of the uncertainty.
-An entity also has to consider whether it is probable that the relevant authority will accept each tax treatment, or group of tax treatments, assuming that the taxation authority with the right to examine any amounts reported to it will examine those amounts and will have full knowledge of all relevant information when doing so.
+The Company also will consider whether it is probable that the relevant authority will accept each tax treatment, or group of tax treatments, assuming that the taxation authority with the right to examine any amounts reported to it will examine those amounts and will have full knowledge of all relevant information when doing so.

-(o) Business Combinations ("IFRS 3")
+(n) Business Combinations ("IFRS 3")